PHACDataHub/cpho-phase2/k8s/README.md

 TLDR; GitOps

 Once a change is merged into `prod`, the cloudbuild trigger executes the CI pipeline that runs tests, uploads coverage reports to the cloud storage bucket and, builds, tags and pushes an image to the artifact registry.
 The image tags follow a naming convention of - `${branch_name}-${short_sha}-$(date +%s)`.
+See `./cloudbuild.yaml` at the root of this repo for details about the CI pipeline.

 Flux scans the image repository for new tags based on a regex pattern (see [spec](https://github.com/PHACDataHub/cpho-phase2/blob/update-readme/k8s/server/overlays/prod/sync.yaml#L50-L58)) that matches the naming convention mentioned previously, and pushes an update on GitHub to the kubernetes deployment manifest (based on the `$imagepolicy` comment) with the new image tag.